-Description: Replacement of vehicle number 86, 4-door Explorer police utility vehicle utilized as a police car.
+Description: Replacement of vehicle number 86 with a-4-door Explorer police utility vehicle utilized salting streets and water main breaks.

 Justification: Replacement due to life of equipment.
 Replacement will be with with an Explorer.
 Our current police vehicles are pursuit-rated Ford Taurus that are being discontinued.
 Staff has evaluated alternative vehicles including Chargers, Mustangs, and Explorers.
 The Explore provided the best utilization of space for our officers and passengers with minimal cost increase.